Cloud-Foundations/Dominator/cmd/vm-control/README.md

                       VM must not be running
 - **probe-vm-port**: probe (from its *Hypervisor*) a TCP port for a VM
 - **reboot-vm**: reboot a VM
+- **replace-vm-credentials**: replace the credentials made available to a VM via the Metadata service
 - **replace-vm-image**: replace the root image for a VM.
 The old root image is saved.
 The VM must not be running
 - **replace-vm-user-data**: replace the user data for a VM.
 The old user data is